The PSR Scheme provides for the separation of the decision-making process and has three main stages.

 Decision on whether the matter should be reviewed

-The PSR process begins when DHS requests the Director to undertake a review of the provision of services by a practitioner over a specified period.
+The PSR process begins when a Delegate of the Chief Executive Medicare requests the Director to undertake a review of the provision of services by a practitioner over a specified period.

 - take no further action